 Last year, I had a long-time client doubly “should” on me saying 1.)
 I should create a discounted web design and web marketing package offering and 2.)
 I should make his niche my niche.
 He wasn’t trying to get a discount- he suggested this because he wanted to refer his clients to a quality web marketing partner on terms that worked best for his clientele.
 His heart was totally in the right place.
 Yes, the niche I helped him build a multi-million dollar business in is a niche I could rock, and yes, there are “riches in the niches”….but hell no, I was not going to come up with a lower-quality service package to get more people in the door.
 I loved this particular client, not his niche.
 My self-management mantra kicked in.

-The reason I have loved working for this client for almost a decade (geez, time flies) is because he is a passionate professional, not because of the industry he is in.
+The reason I have loved working for this client for almost a decade (geez, time flies) is because he is a inspiring professional, not because of the industry he is in.
 I remember how amazing it felt to be so clear on why this request did not work for me.
 I don’t want high-quantity “meh” work.
-I love the custom detail that we put into the web marketing work we do for passionate professionals!
-I thanked him for the suggestion and reminded him that the reason I am so good at what I do is because I can be the “Robin” to superhero “Batmans” like him and all the other amazing professionals I have the privilege to serve!
+I love the custom detail that we put into the web marketing work we do for inspiring leaders!
+I thanked him for the suggestion and reminded him that the reason I am so good at what I do is because I can be the “Robin” to superhero “Batmans” like him and all the other amazing leaders I have the privilege to serve!

 Anybody can produce a product or service.
 Take french fries for instance.
 Fast food fries are designed to be consistent and cheap.
 I enjoy cheap fries every now and then (if I am on a road trip and am super hungry), but I don’t value the high-volume model.
 If someone asks me for a place to go to get great fries, fast food joints are never places I will say “Oh, you have to go to ____).
 Quality always trumps quantity.
 Experience is everything.